CODEJIN/Tisk/README.md

 https://github.com/CODEJIN/Tisk/issues

-However, the current status of this project is occasional management.
-Therefore, it is difficult to respond promptly to reported issues.
+We may not be able to respond promptly to issues because this is outside our normal job duties.
+However, we will attend to issues as soon as we can!
 Thank you for your understanding.